 Overnight Air Cargo

-● Revenues for this segment increased 12% to $18.2 million in the quarter ended December 31, 2021, compared to $16.3 million in the prior year quarter.
-The increase was principally attributable to higher administrative fees and maintenance labor revenue from FedEx.
+• Revenues for this segment increased 20% to $21.8 million in the quarter ended December 31, 2022, compared to $18.2 million in the prior year quarter.
+The increase was principally attributable to higher administrative fees, maintenance labor and pass-through revenues from FedEx.

-● Revenues for this segment totaled $15.2 million for the quarter ended December 31, 2021, down 27% versus $20.8 million in the same quarter in 2020.
-The decrease was primarily driven by lower sales volume of deicing trucks this quarter due to the ongoing effects of COVID-19 compared to prior year comparable quarter.
+• Revenues for this segment totaled $16.1 million for the quarter ended December 31, 2022, up 6% when compared to revenue of $15.2 million in the same quarter in 2021.
+The increase was primarily driven by increased parts sales in the current quarter compared to prior year’s comparable quarter as commercial and military customers require parts to perform maintenance on their trucks.

-● Adjusted EBITDA* for this segment was $1.5 million in the quarter ended December 31, 2021, a decrease of $2.7 million compared to the prior year quarter, due primarily to the revenue decrease noted above.
+• Adjusted EBITDA* for this segment was $1.1 million in the quarter ended December 31, 2022, a decrease of $0.4 million compared to the prior year quarter.
+This decrease was primarily attributable to the increased costs for material, labor, and overhead required to get truck units scheduled and built.

 Commercial Jet Engines and Parts

-● Revenues for this segment totaled $11.4 million for the quarter ended December 31, 2021, a decrease of $6.7 million versus the previous year’s third fiscal quarter.
-The decrease was primarily driven by the fact that Contrail had 3 asset sales with no profit margin in the prior-year quarter that did not recur in the current-year quarter.
+• Revenues for this segment totaled $21.7 million for the quarter ended December 31, 2022, an increase of $10.3 million versus revenues of $11.4 million in the previous year’s third fiscal quarter.
+The increase was primarily driven by higher component part sales across all companies within the segment in the current quarter compared to the prior year comparable quarter.

-● Adjusted EBITDA* for this segment was $0.5 million for the quarter ended December 31, 2021 compared to an Adjusted EBITDA* loss of $1.5 million in the prior year’s quarter.
+• Adjusted EBITDA* for this segment was $1.6 million for the quarter ended December 31, 2022, compared to an Adjusted EBITDA* of $0.5 million in the prior year comparable quarter.
+The increase was primarily due to the revenue increase noted above.

 Corporate and Other

-• This segment’s Adjusted EBITDA* for the quarter ended December 31, 2021 and 2020 represented a loss of $2.0 million in each respective quarter.
+• This segment’s Adjusted EBITDA* for the quarter ended December 31, 2022, represented a loss of $2.4 million in the quarter, compared to an Adjusted EBITDA* loss of $2.0 million in the same quarter a year ago.

 *Adjusted EBITDA is a non-GAAP financial measure; see below for further explanation and reconciliation to GAAP measures.